Welcome to today's edition of the Rush 24-7 podcast.

 Go ahead and live your life.

-Uh but because their beliefs are also shared by those in the drive-by media, gets amplified.
+But because their beliefs are also shared by those in the drive-by media, it gets amplified.

-Uh Brink Lindsay, whose book is getting favorable attention in the New York Times, The Economist, the LA Times, Times of London, the National Review, not the first to point this out, but he emphasizes that the live and let live ethic arose only when material security could be taken for granted as people worried less about where their next meal would come from.
+Brink Lindsay, whose book is getting favorable attention in the New York Times, The Economist, the L.A.
+Times, Times of London, a National Review, not the first to point this out, but he emphasizes that the live-and-let-live ethic arose only when material security could be taken for granted.

 Amen.